quicwg/base-drafts/draft-ietf-quic-transport.md

   {{?RFC7301}} for this purpose)

 The first CRYPTO frame from a client MUST be sent in a single packet.
-Any second attempt that is triggered by address validation MUST also be sent within a single packet.
+Any second attempt that is triggered by address validation (see {{validate-new}}) MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.

 The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.
-This forms part of the defense against amplification attack that are expanded in more detail in
-{{address-validation}}.

 The CRYPTO frame can be sent in different packet number spaces.
 The sequence numbers used by CRYPTO frames to ensure ordered delivery of cryptographic